 With this cheap plan, you get 50GB of SSD storage, unlimited traffic, automated backups, 100 email accounts, and 75 Google Ads credit.
 Features such as one-click WordPress installation are reserved for One.com’s more expensive plans.
 One.com has over 1.5 million active users, and there are five pricier plans that you can upgrade to if you need more webspace.

 123 Reg is a well-known brand in the UK that started as a domain name registrar and moved into web hosting.
-Now it offers a range of reasonably-priced hosting plans.
+Now it offers a range of reasonably-priced hosting plan (opens in new tab)s.
 The cheapest one is the Starter plan, which is £2.99 ($3.93) a month for the first year, paid annually.
 After the first year, prices are bumped 40 percent.

 With the Starter plan, you get a free domain, one mailbox, 100GB of web space, unlimited bandwidth, and 10 1GB MySQL databases.
 Email mailbox size is only 5GB, which is a little tight compared to the competition.

 123 Reg has three more expensive plans if you find yourself needing more webspace, email mailboxes, or CPU power.
 This makes it easy to expand in the future.

 What to look for in a cheap web host

 When looking for a cheap hosting provider for your site, it’s important to bear quality in mind, as most major hosts have a range of cost-effective plans, but not all provide the same level of value.

 The best web hosting providers offer excellent support, reliable uptime guarantees, and fast server response times as well.
 A cheap shared hosting plan won’t offer the same server speeds or support as the most expensive dedicated hosting.